 People who are convicted of child pornography (creating, sharing, or possessing child sexually abusive material) must register as sex offenders in Michigan.
 Registration applies to adults and minors transferred to adult court.
 (While Michigan does require certain juvenile offenders to register, these registration requirements do not apply to offenses listed in this article.)
 (Mich.
 Comp.
 Laws §§ 28.722, 28.723 (2020).)

-If you or your child is charged with child pornography or distributing obscene material as a result of teen sexting, you should talk to an experienced criminal defense attorney in Michigan.
-A conviction for any crime, but particularly for a sex crime, can have serious consequences, including years in prison or a juvenile facility, and sex offender registration.
+If you or your child is charged with a sexting-related crime, talk to an experienced criminal defense attorney in Michigan.
+A conviction for any crime, but particularly for a sex crime, can have serious consequences, including years in prison or a juvenile facility.
+Ask an attorney about possible diversion options for a juvenile offender.
 An attorney can tell you what to expect in court and how to present the strongest defense.